raulkviana/MSE-CNN-Implementations/pages_doxygen/mainpage.md

 ## 3. Dataset

-Please see this [page](dataset/README.md) to understand better the dataset and also access it.
+Please see this [page](dataset.md) to understand better the dataset and also access it.
+To see example data go to follow [this](exampledatapage.md).

 ## 4. Results